phaidra/phaidra/README.md

 See section [Docker Notes](#docker-notes) below to see what we do on a typical installation for running PHAIDRA on rootless containers.

-## Run it
+# Run it

 To start up PHAIDRA, change to one of the `compose_*` folders (see directories listed below) from this repository and run `docker compose up -d`.
-See the notes below for the specific versions.
+See  below for the version-specific prerequisites.

 ``` example
 .